 ABOUT KELLI CALDWELL

 Kelli has a Master of Publishing degree from Simon Fraser University, where an award was established in her name for innovative approach to publication design (Kelli Caldwell Design Award).
-After working in public relations for Harper’s Magazine in NYC, she returned to Portland, Oregon, where, in 2004, she started a design and publication development business, primarily focused on corporate publishing.
+After working in public relations and event planning for Harper’s Magazine in NYC, she returned to Portland, Oregon, where she started a design and publication development business, primarily focused on corporate publishing.
 Now as mom to twin preschoolers, a boy and a girl, it is fitting that her current focus is on picture books, though she began writing for children long before she had kids of her own.
 Kelli is also a songwriter, performing children’s music in the Portland area.